sudeep-009/Classification-Capstone-Project--Card-Default-Prediction/README.md

          (iii) Gender:  Unique values that were present in this columns were 1,2 Replaced 1 with male
                         Replaced 2 with female

+  ## Exploratory Data Analysis and Summarizing Data:
+    a) **Uni-Variate Analysis:**
+            (i)   Age: Found more number of clients were in the age bracket of 20-40.
+            (ii)  Limiting Balance: Most of the clients have the limiting balance below 2000000 (iii) Found More female card holder with higher default rate (iv)  Found that people with higher education level are more likely to get deault in their payment.
+            (v)   Married ones are more likely to get default in their payments

+    b) **Bi-Variate Analysis:**
+            (i)  Age and Gender: Found that the females in age group 20-40 had very a high tendency to default in their payment compared to males in all age brackets.
+            (ii) Payment and Bill Amount: There was a higher proportion of clients for whom the bill amount is high but payment done against the same is very low.
+            (iii) Age and Maritial Status: In the age group 20 - 30 singles were found more likely to default.